 Exile, however, would not deter Dahui from denouncing Silent Illumination and advocating for the turn-around method of koan introspection which he did throughout his career before, during, and after exile.
 He had seen the method’s powerful effects in the number of dramatic awakenings the method had precipitated, and there was no going back.

 After his unhappy meeting with Dahui, Qingliao wrote a commentary on a poem by the third Zen ancestor in China, Sengcan, “Trusting in Mind.”
-Qingliao criticized some of the practices that Dahui advocated, for example, taking the turn-around words from koans and resting them in the hara (a point in the lower abdomen), a technique advocated in koan introspection circles to this day, including by yours truly.
+Qingliao criticized some of the practices that Dahui advocated, for example, taking the turn-around words from koans and resting them in the lower abdomen, a technique advocated in koan introspection circles to this day, including by yours truly.

 And there’s more.

 Four generations and well over one-hundred years later, Wuwai, one of Dogen’s dharma brothers who had also received transmission from Rujing, and edited Dogen’s Recorded Sayings, wrote a preface to the 13th Century edition to Qingliao’s commentary on “Trusting in Mind,” noting that this was Qingliao’s rebuttal to Dahui’s slanderous attacks on Silent Illumination.